EddieHubCommunity/support/tips/glossary.md

 **HEAD**: representing your current working directory, the HEAD pointer can be moved to different branches, tags, or commits when using git checkout

+**push**: to send committed changes to a remote repository

+**upstream**: of a branch or a fork, the primary branch on the original repository is referred to as the "upstream"

 ### Additional Resources